Maznuel/ERC20-Dapp/README.md

 transfer to your account some ether to make sure you can afford the gas fees (connect to the localhost network in metamask). run our frontend with cd /frontend and npm start.

 Thanks for your time!
-Any feedback will be nicely received.
+Any feedback will be welcome.